oslokommune/ren-besoksteller-gjenbrukstasjoner/README.md

 Create virtual environment:

-Run command: `kioVisists$ python3.7 -m venv venv` in terminal in project root directory.
+Run command: `$ python3.7 -m venv venv` in terminal in project root directory.

 Activate virtual environment:

-Run command `kioVisists$ source venv/bin/activate` in terminal in project root directory.
+Run command `$ source venv/bin/activate` in terminal in project root directory.

-The terminal window should now display the name of the activated virtual env on the left hand side: `(venv) kioVisists$ `
+The terminal window should now display the name of the activated virtual env on the left hand side: `(venv) $ `

 To make sure the virtual env is created with python3.7:
 ```
-(venv) kioVisists$ python --version
+(venv) $ python --version
 Python 3.7.1
 ```